 Examine the SERPs related to your industry and see what kind of content local search engines are rewarding for your most valuable keyword groups.
 As you begin to identify your top competitors, you also want to look at their digital strategy.
 Research into the local search engines can provide helpful information about what the SERPs generally value, but for any search engine, that can vary by industry.
 Looking at the content strategies employed by others in your sector can help you improve your ability to compete.

 Adjust content and products to account for changes in local opinions

 For many businesses, their product offerings will remain largely consistent across different countries.
 This makes it tempting to simply translate the product names and pages to the new language, but doing so will overlook potential areas of optimization.

 Taking the time to tailor content and product lines to local sensibilities will make it easier to gain footing within the region’s market and begin to secure more leads and customers.

 Work with native speakers to create product names, pages, and content that fits the needs and interests of local audiences.
 Consider what’s most important to them and how your product can fill local needs as you progress.
 Marketing in general is about personalization and speaking to the needs for specific personas.
-Customers in your new country want to feel as though you are just as committed to serving them as you are your native audience.
+Customers in your new country want to feel as though you are just as committed to serving them as you are your native audience which can also help bounce rate.
 You can demonstrate this by producing content tailored to their needs.

 Expanding overseas can present you with incredible opportunities to grow your business.
 Taking these international SEO best practices into account can help you see success.